 Kidney Disease: Like heart disease in humans, kidney disease in dogs is the main cause of “dying of old age” in dogs.
-In the advance stages of kidney disease, seizures can present themselves.
+In the advanced stages of kidney disease, canine seizures can present themselves.

 Diabetes: Diabetes itself does not cause seizures in dogs, but if your dog is being treated with insulin for the disease, and overdose can cause a seizure.

 Cushing’s Disease: Caused by a lesion in the pituitary gland at the base of the brain, advanced Cushing’s Disease can create larger tumors that put pressure on the brain and lead to seizures.

 Know Your Dog’s History

 If your dog begins having seizures late in life, the cause is generally not genetic predisposition to Idiopathic Epilepsy.
 However, if you adopted your dog when he was older, the condition may have been present throughout his life and is reappearing for the first time in your presence.

 If you adopted your dog, try to learn about his medical history from the rescue or family.
 If you have had your dog since he was a puppy and seizures are just beginning to arise in his older years, an underlying medical issue is the most likely cause.
 Whenever your dog exhibits odd behavior or seizures, it is wise to seek veterinary advice.